Thomas (bishop of Finland)

+Thomas (Tuomas; died in 1248) was the third bishop of Finland, and is the first known one.
+Little is known of his activities.
+After admitting to having committed several crimes, he resigned in 1245.
+He died in Visby three years later.
+He is sometimes associated with an unnamed bishop who was sent letters from Pope Gregory IX in 1229.

 Biography

 The only reference to Bishop Thomas during his episcopate in Finland is a letter signed by him in Nousiainen in 1234, which granted certain lands around the parish to his chaplain Wilhelm.
 The lands may be related to the papal permission from Pope Gregory IX in early 1229 that authorized the church to take over all non-Christian places of worship in Finland.
 The letter is the oldest surviving letter written in Finland.

 No further information on the bishop's activities has survived before he was granted resignation by Pope Innocent IV on 21 February 1245.
 According to the pope, Thomas had admitted committing several felonies, such as torturing a man to death, and forging a papal letter.
 Church representatives to oversee the resignation were the archbishop of Uppsala and the Dominican prior of the Dacian province.
 Thomas donated his books to the newly established Dominican convent in Sigtuna and went on to live his last years in the Dominican convent in Visby, Gotland.
-He died there in 1248, shortly before the Second Swedish Crusade, which cemented Swedish rule in Finland for more than 550 years.
+He died there in 1248, shortly before the Second Swedish Crusade.

 During Thomas' episcopate, Finland is listed among the lands under the papal legate in the Baltic region, originally the Bishop of Zemgale, Baldwin, and then William of Modena, first on 28 January 1232 and last on 15 July 1244.
 This was a radical realignment of the bishopric's position because the pope had used Swedish bishops to supervise the Finnish church as evident from papal letters from 1171 (or 1172), 1221 and 1229.
-On 24 November 1232, the pope even asked the Livonian Brothers of the Sword to provide forces for the unnamed bishop of Finland to defend the country against the Novgorodian attacks.
+On 24 November 1232, the pope asked the Livonian Brothers of the Sword to provide forces for the unnamed bishop of Finland to defend the country against Novgorodian attacks.

 After Thomas had resigned in 1245, there was no immediate successor to him.
 The diocese was overseen by William at least until 5 June 1248.
 Finland is not listed among the Swedish dioceses in surviving documents from 1241 and 1248, but appears among them in 1253.

 Thomas is the first known Bishop of Finland, but it is certain that he was not the first bishop overall.
 An unnamed bishop of Finland is mentioned dead in a letter by Pope Innocent III in 1209.
-A 15th-century chronicle names bishops Henry, Rodulff and Folquinus before him, but no indisputable records survive of them.
+The 15th-century Chronicon episcoporum finlandensium by Bishop Paulus Juusten names bishops Henry, Rodulff and Folquinus before him, but no other sources mention them.